modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/202-pipeline.md

     # ... [code omitted for brevity]
     @abstractmethod
     def __call__(self, x: Optional[dict] = None) -> dict:
-        """Define the actions taken by this pipeline.
+        """Define the actions taken by this node.

         Args:
             x (Optional[`dict`], optional):
                 Dialog history and some environmental information

         Returns:
-            `dict`: The pipeline's response to the input.
+            `dict`: The node's response to the input.
         """
 ```